 Before I get into Indian Vegetarian Diet Plan For Type-2 Diabetes, let's understand few other things.

 India is referred to as the diabetes capital of the world!

 "In 2020, according to the International Diabetes Federation (IDF), 463 million people have diabetes in the world and 88 million people in the Southeast Asia region.
 Of this 88 million people, 77 million belong to India.
 The prevalence of diabetes in the population is 8.9%, according to the IDF."- International Diabetes Federation.

 Pricking yourself every week to test your blood glucose can be a pretty frustrating task.
 I have seen my father go through it and can relate with the same.
 In fact one of the reasons I choose this career as a holistic nutritionist is to help people heal through food.

 No one should go through constant anxiety at the site of food they love.
 So let's discuss here how diabetes can be not only prevented, but also reversed with making lifestyle and nutritional changes.

 What causes type 2 diabetes- really?

 Your body needs this glucose to perform activity.
 Anything you do, even the simplest thing like using your eyesight to read this blog requires energy constantly.
-When your body gets these glucose molecules, it quickly redistributes them to parts in the body where energy is required.
+When your body gets these sugar molecules, it quickly redistributes them to parts in the body where energy is required.

 But we never eat exactly how much the body requires at that time.
-We might eat a little less or a little more (mostly more).
+We might eat a little less or a little more.
 So the body makes a decision to store the excess glucose molecules we have not used up in the liver and muscles.

 I have linked a lot of studies down also for you to refer.
 Though there are no drastic steps mentioned below, do refer to your physician before making any lifestyle changes.